-In the daily rush of building and maintaining a prosperous firm, many professionals miss the subtle signs that keep them from increasing their profits, providing additional services, and increasing their referral base, essentially relegating them to “one-and-done,” seasonal practices that are little more than commodities with little client loyalty.
+In the daily rush of building and maintaining a prosperous firm, many professionals miss the subtle signs that keep them from increasing their profits, providing additional services and increasing their referral base.
+This essentially relegates them to “one-and-done” seasonal practices that are little more than commodities with little client loyalty.

 You need to create an ongoing resource as your clients’ lives unfold.
-However, before you can be that resource, you need to know your clientele.
-Don’t miss the indirect, yet vital clues that each client provides; it’s those elusive blurbs and comments that determine where they are in their lives and purchasing cycles.
+However, before you can do that, you need to know your clientele.
+Don’t miss the indirect yet vital clues each one provides.
+It’s those elusive blurbs and comments that determine where they are in their lives and purchasing cycles.

 - Merely increasing client retention rates by 5 percent increases profits by 25 to 95 percent, according to Frederick Reichheld in a study for the Harvard School of Business.